near/docs/docs/tutorials/contracts/nfts/minting-ipfs.md

 ---
-id: minting-ipfs
+id: minting-nfts
-title: Minting NFTs using IPFS
+title: Minting NFTs
-sidebar_label: Minting using IPFS
+sidebar_label: Minting NFTs
 ---

 Thanks to a fast protocol and low gas fees, NEAR is a perfect platform to create Non-Fungible Tokens (NFTs).

-In this tutorial you'll learn about NFTs, and how you can easily create your own tokens without doing any software development.
+In this tutorial you'll learn about NFTs and how you can easily create your own tokens without doing any software development.
-By using a readily-available smart contract and a decentralized storage solution like IPFS, you can start minting your NFTs right away.
+By using a readily-available smart contract and a decentralized storage solution like [IPFS](https://ipfs.io/), you can start minting your NFTs right away.
 Don't be afraid if you're not a developer, because there's no previous Rust knowledge required for this tutorial.

 ## Overview